 Papers of Judge Roy D. Williams of Boonville, Missouri, containing speeches (primarily on local and regional history), historical notes, clippings, correspondence, photographs, and miscellany.

-History and description of Duley's Mill on Big Cedar Creek, Callaway County, MO.
-Biographical information on the Duley family.
+The papers contain a history and description of Duley's Mill on Big Cedar Creek, Callaway County, Missouri, and biographical information on the Duley family.

 Zumwalt Family, Papers, 1862-1992, (C4048)